zfoo-project/zfoo/protocol/README.md

     - int[][]，Arrays above two dimensions, considering that not all languages support multidimensional arrays
     - List<Integer>[]，Map<Integer, Integer>[]，The Java language itself does not support generic class arrays
     - List<int[]>，Map<Integer, Integer[]>，Generics are set in arrays, which looks strange and has few actual uses
+    - char or Character, many other languages do not support char and can be replaced with string
-    - Enumerated classes, considering that many other languages do not support enumerated classes, can be replaced at the code level with int or string
+    - Enumerated classes, many other languages do not support enumerated classes and can be replaced with int or string
     - Custom generic class XXX Class, <T>generic classes are prone to performance and parsing problems in many frameworks, and are not supported in all languages
     - Circular references, although the underlying support circular references, but considering that circular references